Our Austin fertility center can treat diminished ovarian reserve

 As a woman proceeds through a natural cycle at any point in her reproductive life, approximately 300 oocytes try to develop to the point of ovulation.
 However, usually only one “dominant follicle” releases its oocyte.
-The remaining oocytes that do not ovulate become atretic, or regress and get absorbed back into the ovarian tissue.
+The remaining oocytes that do not ovulate become atretic, or regress and absorb back into the ovarian tissue.
 The process repeats itself in each subsequent cycle.
 The rate of loss of oocytes within the ovary is genetically predetermined.
 Some women will experience a significant decline in the quantity of their oocytes in their forties, while others may experience this much earlier.
-Those women who experience premature decline are considered to have diminished ovarian reserve.
+Those women who experience premature decline have diminished ovarian reserve.

 Although genetically predetermined loss of oocytes is the most common cause of diminished ovarian reserve, there are other causes as well.

 Surgical removal of ovarian disease frequently results in the removal of some normal ovarian tissue, as well.
-It is also not uncommon for women to lose an ovary from surgery for a fallopian tube problem and/or a surgery for a benign ovarian problem.
-In addition to the above described conditions, ovarian tissue may also be destroyed by an autoimmune process in which antibodies attack the follicles that contain oocytes within the ovary.
+It is also not uncommon for women to lose an ovary from surgery for a Fallopian tube problem and/or a surgery for a benign ovarian problem.
+Autoimmune processes can also destroy the ovarian tissue.

-In general, if there are at least 8-9 resting follicles the patient is considered to have normal ovarian reserve.
+In general, if there are at least 8-9 resting follicles the patient has a normal ovarian reserve.
 A more common way to evaluate a woman’s ovarian reserve is to obtain serum FSH and serum estradiol on cycle day #2, 3, or 4.
 The FSH level should be less than 10-12 miu/ml.
 An FSH greater than 18 miu/ml suggests a significant reduction in ovarian reserve with a corresponding marked reduction in the chance of achieving pregnancy, even with advanced fertility treatment.

 It is important to have a serum estradiol performed at the same time as the FSH level.
-If the estradiol is under 50, which is considered normal, then the FSH level is more accurate.
+If the estradiol is under 50, which is normal, then the FSH level is more accurate.
 If the estradiol level is over 50, the FSH level might be artificially suppressed by the elevated serum estrogen level and therefore be less accurate.
 Also if the serum estradiol is over 50, this is considered to be abnormal and indicative of diminished ovarian reserve.

 Ovarian reserve testing is a reflection of the quantity of oocytes within the ovary more than a reflection of quality – although many investigators believe that these two characteristics are closely related.
 Despite the widespread use of ovarian reserve testing, it appears that age is still the most important predictor of oocyte quality.